Tuufless/FFXIV-Elemental-Raid-Macros/_mana/dsr/03_nidhogg.en.md

   </tr>
 </table>

-- Healers and Ranged stay in their towers to bait Gierskogul.
+- Healers and Ranged stay in their towers to bait *Gierskogul*.
 - Tanks and Melee adjust:
   - If your tower needs **2 or more** players, **stay**.
   - Otherwise, adjust to the first tower that needs **more than 2** with the